History of Guyana: Political and social changes in the early twentieth century

 The second trade union, the British Guiana Workers' League, was established in 1931 by Alfred A. Thorne, who served as the League's leader for 22 years.
 The League sought to improve the working conditions for people of all ethnic backgrounds in the colony.
-Most workers were of West African, East Indian, Chinese and Portuguese descent, and had been brought to the country under a system of forced or indentured labor.
+Most workers were of West African, East Indian, Chinese and Portuguese descent, and had been brought to the country under a system of forced or indentured labour.

 After World War I, new economic interest groups began to clash with the Combined Court.
 The country's economy had come to depend less on sugar and more on rice and bauxite, and producers of these new commodities resented the sugar planters' continued domination of the Combined Court.
 Meanwhile, the planters were feeling the effects of lower sugar prices and wanted the Combined Court to provide the necessary funds for new drainage and irrigation programs.

 To stop the bickering and resultant legislative paralysis, in 1928 the Colonial Office announced a new constitution that would make British Guiana a crown colony under the tight control of a governor appointed by the Colonial Office.
 The Combined Court and the Court of Policy were replaced by a Legislative Council with a majority of appointed members.
 To middle-class and working-class political activists, this new constitution represented a step backward and a victory for the planters.
 Influence over the governor, rather than the promotion of a particular public policy, became the most important issue in any political campaign.

 The Great Depression of the 1930s brought economic hardship to all segments of Guyanese society.
 All of the colony's major exports—sugar, rice and bauxite—were affected by low prices, and unemployment soared.
 As in the past, the working class found itself lacking a political voice during a time of worsening economic conditions.
 By the mid-1930s, British Guiana and the whole British Caribbean were marked by labour unrest and violent demonstrations.
 In the aftermath of riots throughout the British West Indies, a royal commission under Lord Moyne was established to determine the reasons for the riots and to make recommendations.